pyinat/pyinaturalist/docs/user_guide/advanced.md

 >>> get_taxa(q='warbler', locale='en', session=session)
 ```

-Float values also work, for example to slow it down to less than 1 request per second):
+Float values also work, for example to slow it down to less than 1 request per second:
 ```python
 >>> session = ClientSession(per_second=0.5)
 ```